thanos-io/thanos/mixin/thanos-mixin/README.md

 # thanos-mixin

 > Note that everything is experimental and may change significantly at any time.
-> Also it still has missing definitions feel free to contribute.
+> Also it still has missing alert and dashboard definitions for certain components, e.g. rule and sidecar.
+Please feel free to contribute.

 This directory contains extensible and customizable monitoring definitons for Thanos.
 [Grafana](http://grafana.com/) dashboards, and [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) combined with documentation and scripts to provide easy monitoring experience for Thanos.